rust-lang/rustc-dev-guide/src/contributing.md

 You are now ready to file a pull request?
 Great!
 Here are a few points you should be aware of.

-All pull requests should be filed against the `master` branch, except in very particular scenarios.
-Unless you know for sure that you should target another branch, `master` will be the right choice (it's also the default).
+All pull requests should be filed against the `master` branch, unless you know for sure that you should target a different branch.

 Make sure your pull request is in compliance with Rust's style guidelines by running